Skip to content

 The Bottom Line

-Betterment remains one of the best robo-advisors available in 2026, and it is arguably the single best option for beginners.
-The combination of no minimum balance, automatic tax optimization, goal-based investing, and a genuinely well-designed app makes it easy to start investing and hard to find reasons to leave.
+Betterment remains the gold standard for robo-advisor investing in 2026.
+The combination of no minimum balance, automatic tax optimization, goal-based investing, and a genuinely well-designed app makes it easy to start and easy to stick with.

 Leave a Reply